Payment of Financial Aid/Disbursement

 Audits and Tested Out Courses

-Audit hours and tested out courses are not counted in the total number of credits for financial aid purposes.
+Audit hours and tested out hours are not counted in the total number of credits for financial aid purposes.

 IL Monetary Award Program (MAP Grant)